UK defends coronavirus response after Reuters investigation

 Minutes of technical committees reviewed by Reuters also indicate that almost no attention was paid to preparing a programme of mass testing.

-After developing a test for the new virus by January 10, health officials adopted a centralised approach to its deployment, initially assigning a single public laboratory in north London to perform the tests.
+After developing a test for the new virus by January 10, health officials adopted a centralized approach to its deployment, initially assigning a single public laboratory in north London to perform the tests.

 But early on there was no wider plan envisaged to make use of hundreds of laboratories across the country, both public and private, that could have been recruited.